 However, these rates have not been consistent throughout this period; very high rates in one year have been invariably followed by a dismal performance the next year and so on with few exceptions here and there.
 There is a structural inability to sustain growth over a long period.

 Economists used to taunt India for growing at the Hindu rate of growth of 2.5% for several decades after independence.
 Pakistan can also share this taunt with a caveat; we have followed two different rates of growth-military rate of growth of more than 6 % and a civilian rate of growth of 4%.
 Relatively high GDP growth rates were achieved mainly during the three military regimes as all the above growth years corresponded with the military regimes while unfortunately, all the low growth years occurred during civilian rule.

-Low growth rates of the 1950s corresponded with civilian rule while high growth rates were achieved during the Military rule of the 1960s and so on.
+Low growth rates of the 1950s corresponded with civilian rule while high growth rate es was achieved during the Military rule of the 1960s and so on.
 Spurred by the massive inflow of foreign aid, military and civilian, during these military hegemons, Pakistan’s economy witnessed phenomenal growth rates.
 However, at the end of each high-growth period, the structural constraints of a low domestic savings rate and slow export growth were manifested in fiscal and balance of payments pressures.
 It invariably induced a subsequent slowdown in GDP growth due to serious deficiencies in the basic economic structure of the country-uneven growth clusters, inadequate infrastructure, low human development, un-diversified export bag, etc.

 3. Less than Potential Growth Performance: